Notion Mail for Airtable Users? What You Actually Need

 - Can I save the same email to both Notion and Airtable?

 I love Notion.
 I've been a paying customer for years.
 When Notion Mail shipped in early 2025 and added native email-to-database sync in January 2026, I was happy for the team.
-It's the first time Notion has had a built-in email-to-database experience that actually works.
+It was the first time Notion had a built-in email-to-database experience that actually worked.

 Then I talked to a dozen people who tried it, loved it, and bounced off the same wall: their company doesn't track work in Notion.
 Their company tracks work in Airtable.
 Deals sit in an Airtable base.
 Support tickets sit in an Airtable base.
 Listings, candidates, content calendars, inventory.
 All in Airtable, because Airtable has the views, the linked records, the attachment fields, and the mobile app the team uses every day.

 If that's you, this post is for you.
-I'll be honest about what Notion Mail does well, where it doesn't help Airtable users, and what to use instead.
+I'll be honest about what Notion Mail did well, where it never helped Airtable users, and what to use instead.
 I built Quicktion, so I have a horse in this race.
-I'll be upfront about where it fits and where Notion Mail is still the right call.
+I'll be upfront about where it fits and what the shutdown changes.

-Notion Mail is the tightest Notion-native email experience that exists.
-If your whole company runs on Notion, it's hard to beat.
+Notion Mail was the tightest Notion-native email experience there was.
+If your whole company ran on Notion, it was hard to beat.

-The sync model is clean.
-You can push a single email into a Notion database as a row, or configure a Notion Mail view to auto-sync into a database in the background.
-The email becomes a database record with the body attached as page content.
-You get Notion's relations, Notion's views, Notion's permissions, and one less third-party tool in your stack.
+The sync model was clean.
+You could push a single email into a Notion database as a row, or configure a Notion Mail view to auto-sync into a database in the background.
+The email became a database record with the body attached as page content.
+You got Notion's relations, Notion's views, Notion's permissions, and one less third-party tool in your stack.
 That last part matters more than people admit.
 Every integration can break, expire, or change pricing on you.
 Native means no vendor in the middle.

 Save emails in seconds